cosmos/cosmos-sdk/docs/basecoin-basics.rst

 second... there is a lot of work going on in the background to make sure even a lying full node can't trick your client.

-In a latter `guide on InterBlockchain Communication <ibc.md>`__, we'll use these proofs to post transactions to other chains.

 Accounts and Transactions
 -------------------------